Quickstart Tutorial

 --distance 1000

-The B-value for this site should be printed in the console as just above 0.99, which indicates diversity is expecteed to be reduced 1% due to BGS.
+The B-value for this site should be printed in the console as ~0.987, which indicates diversity at your focal site is reduced ~1.3% by BGS from the 5kb conserved element.

 B recovery from one element